 About 2.8 million people are believed to suffer a brain injury every year, resulting in an estimated 50,000 deaths.
 Traffic accidents are a leading cause of traumatic brain injuries, accounting for as many as 400,000 TBIs.
 Safety features, such as airbags and seat belts, reduce risks of death and severe brain damage, but traffic accidents still cause almost one-third of all TBI deaths.

 A concussion may cause headaches, memory loss, poor balance, dizziness, confusion, upset stomach and fatigue.
-Even if you did not actually hit your head, you are still at risk of brain damage.
-A concussion may occur when the brain is shaken inside the skull.
+Even if you did not actually hit your head, you are still at risk of brain damage because a concussion may occur when the brain is violently shaken inside the skull.

 A relatively minor head injury can require substantial time off of work to recover.
 A permanent disability may impact your ability to ever work again at your full capacity.
 At a time when you are incurring medical bills, the lost income can be financially devastating.

 Berenson Injury Law handles complex brain injury claims.
-To learn more about your rights and options for recovery after a car crash, schedule a free appointment with our Dallas-Fort Worth auto accident attorney at 817-885-8000.
+To learn more about your rights and options for recovery after a car crash, schedule a free appointment with our accident attorney at 817-885-8000.